CivicTechTO/meetup-attendance-downloader/README.md

 # Meetup Attendance Downloader

-A simple app that downloads a CSV of the next upcoming event.
+Easily download attendance CSV for the next Meetup event.

-This app is helpful for when an event venue needs an attendee list, and you want them to be able to help themselves.
+This simple web app is helpful for when an event venue needs an attendee list, and you want them to be able to help themselves.

 ## :hammer_and_wrench: Technologies Used